Microflash/Prim/README.md

 ## Status: alpha

 > [!IMPORTANT]
-> **Prim** is still in its early stages.
-It is usable but expect massive and frequent changes before it becomes stable.
+> **Prim** is in early stage.
+It is usable but expect frequent changes before it becomes stable.

 ## Usage